sdondley/ClimateChangeChat/Climate-Change.md

 * Scientists and communication specialists tell us the best way for ordinary people to help address climate change is to talk about it
     * This is why I started my "Climate Change Chat for Realists" project
         * [Climate Change Chat for Realists](https://www.youtube.com/channel/UCV8Zw3AmSS6F8kBgxW7Ql9A)
-* I'm also the guy behind the [Tony Heller Exposed blog](https://tonyhellerakastevengoddard.com)
-    * It's a parody site of a famous climate change denier
-    * Had a lot of fun with it
-    * Don't maintain it anymore

 ## Climate Change Chat for Realists
 * What is it?